Junior Eldstål: Return to Johor Darul Ta'zim

-On 7th July 2022, Junior was revealed as one of Johor Darul Ta'zim new signings for the remainder of the 2022 Malaysia Super League season.
+On 7 July 2022, Junior was revealed as one of Johor Darul Ta'zim new signings for the remainder of the 2022 Malaysia Super League season.
 For the 2022 season, he played for Johor Darul Ta'zim reserve team, Johor Darul Ta'zim II.

 PT Prachuap

-On 5 January 2023, Eldstål signed with a Thai League 1 side PT Prachuap F.C..
+On 5 January 2023, Eldstål signed on loan to a Thai League 1 side PT Prachuap.

+On 2 April 2023, Eldstål made his debut in a 3–0 win over Khon Kaen United in the Thai League 1 round 25.

+Dewa United

+On 20 July 2023, Eldstål decided to move to Indonesia and signed a contract with Liga 1 club Dewa United.

 International career

 Malaysia XI

 In July 2013, Eldstål was called up to join the Harimau Muda A squad for the World University Games in Kazan, but he was not allowed to be registered for the tournament due to technical issues.
-On 11 July 2013, Eldstål was named in the senior squad for the first time in K. Rajagopal's 23-man shortlist for the upcoming July friendly against Chonburi FC on 16 July 2013.
+On 11 July 2013, Eldstål was named in the senior squad for the first time in K. Rajagopal's 23-man shortlist for the upcoming July friendly against Chonburi on 16 July 2013.
 He later received a call-up for a match against Chelsea and Barcelona.

-Malaysia U-23
+Malaysia

-On 7 September 2013, Eldstål earned his first under-23 cap in a game against Singapore U-23 and scored his first goal for the squad on 14 September 2013 in the Merdeka Cup final against Myanmar U-23 and Malaysia emerged as Asia Cup Champion after defeating Myanmar 2–0 at the Darul Makmur Stadium, which concluded with his goal in the 90th minute.
+On 7 September 2013, Eldstål earned his first under-23 cap in a game against Singapore U-23 and scored his first goal for the squad on 14 September 2013 in the Merdeka Cup final against Myanmar U-23.
+Malaysia emerged as Asia Cup Champion after defeating Myanmar 2–0 at the Darul Makmur Stadium, with the match concluding with his goal in the 90th minute.

 In September 2014, Ong Kim Swee named Eldstål in his final 23-man squad for the 2014 Asian Games, playing in Group A for the tournament in Incheon, South Korea.
 Eldstål played just two games in the tournament, a 0–3 loss in the first round match against the host South Korea.
 He missed the second round match, a 4–0 win over Laos, due to a minor calf injury.
 With only playing two games during the tournament, Malaysia finished third in the group after being knocked out as they lost 0–3 to Saudi Arabia on 21 September.